Frequently Asked Questions

 How do defedants make accusations of contributory negligence in an electric shock injury case?How do defedants make accusations of contributory negligence in an electric shock injury case?The hotel, homeowner or product company may argue that you tampered with the wiring or somehow misused the device and put yourself at risk.
 That is why you should work with an experienced North Carolina electric shock attorney to disprove such allegations.

-What is the difference between an electric shock and electrocution?
+What is the difference between an electric shock and an electrocution?

 An electrocution results in death.
 While people survive getting shocked, they may struggle for the rest of their lives with burn scars, seizures, chronic pain, severe headaches, nerve damage, paralyzed limbs, memory loss and other forms of brain damage.
 Some injuries due to electric shocks also result from falls, as electricity can knock a person unconscious or knock someone several feet through the air.